flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 ### Optimising texture storage

 On the PS1, textures are stored inside **texture pages**.
-These are blocks of 256x256 pixels, and their storage size can range from 4 to 16 bits per pixel (bpp) in VRAM [@graphics-spx].
+These are blocks of 256 x 256 pixels, and their storage size can range from 4 to 16 bits per pixel (bpp) in VRAM [@graphics-spx].
 The more bits, the richer they look, but also the more space they occupy.

 Be that as it may, 4bpp and 8bpp texture pages are not restricted to a predefined set of colours.
 Instead, they rely on a **Colour Lookup Table** (CLUT) - a customisable colour palette that can be placed anywhere in VRAM.